openvinotoolkit/openvino/docs/notebooks/jina-clip-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/jinaai/jina-clip-implementation/952897b38094b9f6a47b3d9a1d8239523e374098/eva_model.py:468: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/.cache/huggingface/modules/transformers_modules/jinaai/jina-clip-implementation/96e41b892fe647a3c45bf921352f147184024aef/eva_model.py:468: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! assert H == self.img_size[0] and W == self.img_size[1], (

 Select inference device
 ~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 For starting work, please select inference device from dropdown list.